Memorials for the COVID-19 pandemic: Belgium

 Onuments are circular memorial sites in Belgium, created by psychiatrist Uus Knops and landscape architect Bas Smets.
 Designed for reflection, mourning, and solace, they consist of 13 concrete seating elements in a broken circle, symbolizing the disruption of the COVID-19 lockdown in March 2020.
 Each site is uniquely integrated into its natural surroundings, inviting both personal and communal use.

 The first Onument was inaugurated on June 20, 2021, in Kortrijk's Begraafpark Hoog Kortrijk, followed by a second on March 13, 2022, at Campo Santo in Ghent.
 Subsequent Onuments opened on December 4, 2022, in the Lommel German war cemetery, and on December 3, 2022, on a hill in Aarschot.
 On March 13, 2024, new sites were unveiled in Leuven's Egenhoven and Brussels' Osseghem Park.

+Maryland, United States

+As far as yet established, the world’s first Covid-19 memorial was created in Germantown, Maryland, in the spring of 2020 by artist A. Chris Wikman.
+As a sculpture, The Covid Memorial Pyramid was created using naturally found materials around the site, including quartz for the face stones and a mix of dirt, clay, shredded pine needles and water for the mortar, with minimal disturbance to the local ecology.
+The geometry of the pyramid follows closely that of the Great Pyramid of Giza (Egypt), and the faces are closely aligned to the four compass directions.
+An engraved wooden memorial plaque stands near the memorial.